 #3 Simple Tip for Skincare in Winter is to Cover Up

-This one might sound like a bit of a no-brainer, as you’re going to want to wrap up warm when you head out anyway.
-But covering your face with a scarf will add another barrier of protection, particularly from the effects of icy winds.
-Another top tip is to cover your kisser in lip balm.
-Not only will that seal in the moisture, but it’ll also help prevent cracking and soreness too.
+This one might sound like a no-brainer, as you’ll want to wrap up warm when you head out anyway.
+But covering your face with a scarf will add another protection barrier, particularly from the effects of icy winds.
+Another top tip is to protect your kisser in lip balm.
+Not only will that seal in the moisture, but it’ll also help prevent cracking and soreness.

 I haven’t talked about your hands yet.
 Wear gloves for protection and hand cream to help avoid dryness and cracking.
 Everyone has gotten used to the importance of regular hand washing in the last couple of years, so the need for hand cream has ramped up – especially when (you got it) winter sets in.